Shan-Joel/Sri-Lankan-Airlines-Clone/README.md

 # Sri Lankan Airlines Clone

-## This is a clone of Sri Lankan Airlines Website
+## This is a clone of Sri Lankan Airlines website

 ![Actual Website Image](Assets/Images/Actual-Website-Image.png)